 1 – Verify the people you are hiring and those who want to be your client.
 It’s my opinion that texting clients about legal matters like contracts is never good.
 Emails are ok, but you need to meet clients and talk over the phone.
 You should also be able to do a Google search to verify identity.

 2 – If you don’t have a contract or are not able to confirm a vendor, do not pay them.
 How can you pay someone you don’t know?
 If you have that much money, send it to me.

 3 – Only accept certain methods of payment and only use credit cards to make payments.
 With a credit card you have some level of protection.
 If you are paying someone who turns out to be fake, call your credit card company immediately.

-Have you ever been scammed or been through a similar case?
-What tips do you have to offer?
+Have you ever been placed in the scam a DC Event Planner category?
+What tips do you have to offer in the comments below?

 If you need help to avoid being scammed as a client, contact us for details.